 Wear Comfortable Shoes

-San Francisco is a small city, roughly 49 square miles, and one neighborhood blends into the next.
+San Francisco is a small city, roughly 49 square miles, and one neighborhood runs into the next.
 This makes it a very walkable city.
 You could easily walk from the Embarcadero into North Beach then head into Chinatown.
 Or you could go from the Haight into the Castro, then the Mission, and eventually end up in Hayes Valley.
-It would be a pretty full-on day of walking and that’s why you need comfortable shoes!
+It would be a pretty full-on day of walking and contending with steep hills.
+This is why you need comfortable shoes on your San Francisco packing list!

 On these walks, you’ll also be introduced to San Francisco hills.
 These hills are killer on the booty, thighs, and feet.
 I can’t imagine walking them in anything but sneakers or comfortable boots!
 When you’re packing for San Francisco, leave the heels at home.